 Selecting the proper cooling unit is the most important decision you will make when building a new wine cellar.
 You need to select the right cooling unit to ensure your wine collection is protected and stored to age properly.
 There are many things to consider when selecting the right cooling unit, but doing your research and calculations before you make the decision will give you peace of mind and save you a lot of headache in the long run.
 Keeping the right temperature and humidity in the wine cellar is important, but there are many other factors that need to be considered.

-Through our last 25 years of building Wine Cellars, we have found 7 critical elements to consider when selecting the right cooling unit for your Wine Cellar.
+Through our almost 30 years of building Wine Cellars, we have found 7 critical elements to consider when selecting the right cooling unit for your Wine Cellar.

 7 Critical Elements to Consider when Selecting a Cooling Unit for your Wine Cellar